DefinetlyNotAI/Test_generator/ReadMe.md

 Attack where a malicious website tricks a victim into performing actions on a web application in which they're authenticated.
 CSRF tokens can prevent this.

-Implement CSRF tokens in the front-end of the software
+Implement CSRF tokens in the front-end of the software to mitigate this risk as CSRF attacks occur when a malicious website tricks a victim into performing actions on a web application in which they're authenticated.

 ### Error Handling Information Exposure 📜
 Revealing detailed error messages can give attackers insights into the application's structure and potential vulnerabilities.